syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rich-text-editor/EJ2_ASP.NETCORE/video.md

 ## Replacing video

-Once an video file has been inserted, you can replace it using the Rich Text Editor [quickToolbarSettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditorQuickToolbarSettings.html#Syncfusion_EJ2_RichTextEditor_RichTextEditorQuickToolbarSettings_Video) `videoReplace` option.
-You can replace the video file, either by using the embed URL or web URL and also the browse option in the video dialog.
+Once a video file has been inserted, you can replace it using the Rich Text Editor [quickToolbarSettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditorQuickToolbarSettings.html#Syncfusion_EJ2_RichTextEditor_RichTextEditorQuickToolbarSettings_Video) `videoReplace` option.
+You can replace the video file either by using the embedded URL or the web URL and the browse option in the video dialog.

 ![Rich Text Editor Embed Video replace](./images/video-replace-embed.png)